IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 - Intent.Entities.Repositories.Api 4.1.1
 - Intent.EntityFrameworkCore.Repositories 4.2.6

-### `Expose as Http` improved support for composite keys
+### Improved composite and general key support for `Expose as Http`

 There was a general overhaul of the algorithm which generated the default REST routes.
-The algorithm now better supports
+The algorithm now better supports:

 - Composite Primary Keys
 - Non-conventionally names primary keys i.e. primary keys not named `id` or `{entity name}Id`